NEED

-Need can function as a modal auxiliary verb when used in certain contexts, indicating a lack of necessity or obligation.
+Need can function as a modal auxiliary verb when it is used with Indefinite Infinitive to express necessity or obligation.

 Necessity and obligation:

-You need to finish your homework before you can go out to play.
+You need finish your homework before you can go out to play.

-I need to get to the airport on time for my flight.
+I need get to the airport on time for my flight.

 Note that when need is used as a modal verb, it is often followed by the base form of the verb (infinitive without to).